Well35/laravel-enum-objects/README.md

 # laravel-enum-objects

-Generate frontend enum objects from your PHP enums, so the backend enum is the single source of truth for values and metadata.
+Generate frontend enum objects from your PHP enums, so the backend enum is the single source of truth.

 Unlike [spatie/laravel-typescript-transformer](https://github.com/spatie/typescript-transformer),
 which generates *types*, this package generates *data*.
 Your frontend gets